virtuosoft-dev/hestiacp-pluginable/README.md

 An Nginx Proxy template can then use the `include` directive to directly include the file and utilize the variable `$myapp_port` to setup a reverse proxy to serve the NodeJS Express app.
 By using the Pluginable API, you are guaranteed a unique port number across all domains, users, and the Hestia Control Panel system.
 Likewise, an Nginx Proxy template could reference a user allocated port from any domain, by including the file (i.e. where username is johnsmith) at `/opt/hestiacp-pluginable/ports/johnsmith/user.ports`.
 System wide defined ports can be referenced from `/opt/hestiacp-pluginable/ports/system.ports`.

-While the `.ports` files are in Nginx conf format for convenience; any application or service can easily parse the variable and port number to leverage a unique port allocation for their service (i.e. an Xdebug port could be configured via ini_set).
+While the `.ports` files are in Nginx conf format for convenience, any application or service can easily parse the variable and port number to leverage a unique port allocation for their service (i.e. an Xdebug port could be configured via ini_set).
 The `/opt/hestiacp-pluginable/ports` path is apart of the open_basedir path which allows hosted PHP processes read-only access to the files.

 &nbsp;
 ### Debug Logging